Lievi77/HotelDatabaseProject/README.md

 ## Properties Schema

--
+- Created a rental_agreement table.
+Added contract_id column (pkey and unique), property_id (property on which this agreement is linked to), guest_signee_id (references to guest.guest_id), host_grantor_id (references to host.host_id) and payment_id (need to define the foreign constraint for this though).

 # Report Draft

-- Languages used: SQL PostgreSQL flavour and [Python?]
+- Languages used: SQL PostgreSQL flavour, Java and Apache Tomcat.

 ...